You want to learn how to be a better lover, and we have compiled the best tips for you from over 21 books and 36 articles online about the subject.

 Here are some great strategies to develop emotional connection:

-5 Mindsets to Become a Better Lover to my Wife
+5 Mindsets to Become a Better Lover to My Wife – For Him

 Mindset #1: Embrace your average